techsoft3d/ts3d-hc-textbox/README.md

 ## Demo

 For a live demo of the this library please check out the [HOOPS Communicator 3D Sandbox](https://3dsandbox.techsoft3d.com) which includes the textbox functionality as a new markup type in collaboration mode.
 Each note created is fully synced with all connected clients.
 There is also a demo available as part of this project you can run directly from the dev/public folder (http://127.0.0.1:5500/dev/public/viewer.html?scs=models/microengine.scs).
 Initially, the basic textbox markup is active.
-The "..." menu demonstrates two additional ways to customize the textbox markup.
+The "..." menu demonstrates three additional ways to customize the textbox markup, including an implementation that uses the popular open source rich text editor [Quill](https://quilljs.com/).

 Looking through the code of this demo should help you understand some of the concepts mentioned below.